Tubbz-alt/ale-web-openrainbow/README.md

 # ale-web-openrainbow
-An JS Lib for Alcatel Open Rainbow
+A JS Lib for Alcatel Open Rainbow

+# DEPRECATED